mia-platform-marketplace/Node.js-Custom-Plugin-Template/README.md

 You can read more about this fields in [Manage your Microservices from the Dev Console](https://docs.mia-platform.eu/development_suite/api-console/api-design/services/) section of Mia-Platform documentation.

-Give to your microservice the following name: **my-node-service-name**.
+Give your microservice the name you prefer, in this walkthrough we'll refer to it with the following name: **my-node-service-name**.
 Then, fill the other required fields and confirm that you want to create a microservice.
-Now we have generated a *my-node-service-name* repository that is already deployed on Mia-Platform [Nexus Repository Manager](https://nexus.mia-platform.eu/) once build script in CI is successfull.
+You have now generated a *my-node-service-name* repository that is already deployed on Mia-Platform [Nexus Repository Manager](https://nexus.mia-platform.eu/) once build script in CI is successful.

-It is important to know that the microservice that we have just created is not saved yet on the DevOps Console.
-It is not essential to save the changes that we have made, since we will later make other modifications inside of our project in the DevOps Console.
+It is important to know that the microservice that you have just created is not saved yet on the DevOps Console.
+It is not essential to save the changes that you have made, since you will later make other modifications inside of your project in the DevOps Console.
-If you decide to save your changes now remember to choose a meaningful title for your commit (e.g "my_node_service_name_creation").
+If you decide to save your changes now remember to choose a meaningful title for your commit (e.g "created service my_node_service_name").
 After some seconds you will be prompted with a popup message which confirms that you have successfully saved all your changes.
 A more detailed description on how to create and save a Microservice can be found in [Microservice from template - Get started](https://docs.mia-platform.eu/development_suite/api-console/api-design/custom_microservice_get_started/#2-service-creation) section of Mia-Platform documentation.

-After having created your first microservice (based on *Node.js template*) you will be able to access to its git repository ( this functionality is present only in microservices created from Examples and Templates).
+After having created your first microservice (based on this template) you will be able to access to its git repository from the DevOps Console.
 Inside this repository you will find an [index.js](https://github.com/mia-platform-marketplace/Node.js-Custom-Plugin-Template/blob/master/index.js) file with the following lines of code:

 ```js
 /* eslint require-await: 0 */